microchip-pic-avr-examples/pic18f56q24-adcc-signal-acq-at-faster-sampling-rate-mplab-mcc/README.md

 * Press the switch (SW0) to change the ADCC sampling frequency to 50 ksps
-* The configured sampling frequency and the instructions for the user to switch the sampling rate are displayed on the Terminal Window, as shown below
+* The configured sampling frequency and the instructions for the user to switch the sampling rate are displayed on the Terminal window, as shown below

 <p align="center">
   <img width=auto height=auto src="images/terminalWindowAt50ksps.png">